 In 1983, after the New Jersey Devils were destroyed 13-4 by the Edmonton Oilers, Wayne Gretzky called the Devils a “Mickey Mouse organization.”
 Four years later, the Devils were in the playoffs and went on a surprising playoff run.

-Then game the Wales Conference Finals against the Boston Bruins.
-In Game 3, the Devils were blown out 6-1 by the Big Bad Bruins.
+Then came the Wales Conference Finals against the Boston Bruins.
+In Game 3, the Devils were blown out 6-1 by the big bad Bruins.
 Head coach Jim Schoenfeld was upset with referee Don Koharski and want to confront him after the game.
 In the bowels of the old Brendan Byrne Arena, Schoenfeld uttered the famous words: “You fell you fat pig.
 Have another doughnut.”
-William Shakespeare could not have penned such a loquacious saying better.
+William Shakespeare could not have penned such a loquacious saying.

 Game 4 turned out to be one of the most bizarre scenes in NHL history.
 The referees boycotted the game as the NHL overturned Schoenfeld’s one-game suspension.
 Thus, replacement referees came in with linesman wearing yellow practice jerseys.
 It was an odd scene to say the least.
 The Devils won the game 3-1 to tie the series.

 Unfortunately for the Devils, the end was nigh.
 In Game 7, the Devils ran out of gas as the bigger, stronger Bruins bullied their way to a 6-2 victory and clinched the series.
-While the Devils run was halted, it was only the beginning for the franchise.
-Seven years later, New Jersey won their first Stanley Cup, and forever rid themselves of the “Mickey Mouse” tag.
+But while the Devils run was halted, it was only the beginning for the franchise.
+Seven years later, New Jersey won their first Stanley Cup, forever ridding themselves of the “Mickey Mouse” tag.

 1991 Minnesota North Stars

 The 1990-91 season didn’t start well for the Minnesota North Stars.
 In their first 20 games, the North Stars had a pathetic 4-16-4 record and were in last place in the overall standings.
 Even worse was the attendance at the Met Centre.
 The home opener drew a scant 5,730 patrons to see the green and gold in action.
-Owner Norm Green tried everything to bring the fans in.
+Owner Norm Green tried everything to draw a crowd.
 Give-aways, cheerleaders and other promotional tricks were used to try to lure fans in.